-The proposed expansion of M/s.
-Mashiva Steel and Alloys LLPwill be beneficial for the overall development of the nearby villages.
-Some environmental aspects like dust emission, noise, wastewater, traffic density, etc. will continue to be controlled better than the permissible norms to avoid impacts on the surrounding environment.
-Necessary pollution control equipment like bag house, water sprinklers, enclosures, etc.form integral part of the plant infrastructure.
+The proposed project of M/s.
+N.R.
+Steel and Ferro Pvt.
+Ltd. will be beneficial for the overall development of the nearby villages.
+Some environmental aspects like dust emission, noise, wastewater, traffic density, etc. will have to be controlled better than the permissible norms to avoid impacts on the surrounding environment.
+Necessary pollution control equipment like bag house, water sprinklers, enclosures, etc. form integral part of the plant infrastructure.
 Additional pollution control measures and environmental conservation measures will be adopted to control/minimize impacts on the environment and socio-economic environment of the area.
 Measures like development of green belt and plantation in nearby village and along transport road, adoption of rainwater harvesting/recharging in the plant and in nearby villages will be carried out.
-The proposed CSR activities to be initiated by the industry will be helpful to improve the social, economic and infrastructure availability status of the nearby villages.
+The proposed CSR/CER activities to be initiated by the industry will be helpful to improve the social, economic and infrastructure availability status of the nearby villages.

-Thus, it can be concluded that with the judicious and proper implementation of the pollution control and mitigation measures, the proposed expansion project will not add significant pollution level, it will be beneficial to the society and will help to reduce the demand-supply gap of steel to some extent and will contribute to the economic development of the region in particular and country in general.
+Thus, it can be concluded that with the judicious and proper implementation of the pollution control and mitigation measures, the proposed project will not add adverse pollution levels to the environment, moreover, it will be beneficial to the society and will help to reduce the demand-supply gap of steel to some extent and will contribute to the economic development of the region and thereby the country.